-The plan area is served by parks, trails and open spaces found in downtown Silver Spring.
+The plan area is served by parks, trails and open spaces, many of which are found in downtown Silver Spring.
 Many of these facilities are programmed but difficult to access due to the disconnected street grid, lack of adequate sidewalks, crossings and bikeways, and physical barriers related to high levels of congestion along major thoroughfares.
 Parks, trails and open spaces within the Forest Glen/Montgomery Hills Sector Plan study area include: